History of the Epiphone guitar

 The famous Guns N' Roses guitarist is another ambassador for Epiphone guitars.
 The company has launched several Slash signature models.

-These are just a few examples, because we also find John Lennon and other musicians who take Epiphone's side.
+These are just a few examples, because we also find John Lennon and other musicians who are partial to Epiphone.

 Epiphone guitar types